Welcome to Camp Musicmania!

 - Awesome Teachers and Staff!

-All students will need to bring a snack to have during the middle of their day.
+All students will need to bring a lunch daily.
 Activities will take place indoors and outdoors pending weather.
 Please have your camper dress accordingly.

 Complete your registration online.
 After you have completed the registration form, you will be prompted to complete your payment in order to reserve your camper's spot.